cheneeheng/cifar10-native-vs-colab/README.md

 Commit Id: 41aae69deba29327f389592a4402fb14dc890a9c

 **Changelog**
-21.03.16 : Updated the GPU trainng code to run in Tensorflow2.
+21.03.16 : Updated the GPU colab code to run in Tensorflow2.

 ---
 # Convnet Training Comparison